 A Californian woman broke world records for meat-eating by chomping her way through 363 chicken wings in 20 minutes, 26 hamburgers in 10 minutes and three 72-ounce steaks in 20 minutes.

-9 of the weirdest animals eaten around the world
+9 unusual animals eaten around the world

 Shark meat- taken near Bjarnahöfn in 2005.
 Image credit: Chris 73, CC-BY-SA 3.0

-Sharks may not be friendliest creatures on the planet, but Icelandic people certainly think they’re one of the tastiest!
-To get this deep sea delicacy ready for eating, the carcass of the shark is buried underground and weighed down with heavy stones, so all the poisonous fluids drain out and make the meat safe to eat.
+Sharks may not be the friendliest creatures on the planet, but Icelandic people certainly think they’re one of the tastiest!
+To get this deep-sea delicacy ready for eating, the carcass of the shark is buried underground and weighed down with heavy stones, so all the poisonous fluids drain out and make the meat safe to eat.
 Then it’s hung out to dry before being cut into strips and served.

 Fried grasshoppers in Bangkok.
 Image credit: Thomas Schoch, CC-BY-SA